microsoft/prv_accountant/README.md

 The accountant will take care of most of the numerical intricacies such as finding the support of the PRV and discretisation.
 In order to find a suitable domain, the accountant needs to know about the largest number of compositions of each PRV with itself that will be computed.
 Larger values of `max_self_compositions` lead to larger domains which can cause slower performance.
+In the case of DP-SGD, a reasonable choice of `max_self_compositions` would be the total number of training steps.
 Additionally, the desired error bounds for $\varepsilon$ and $\delta$ are required.

 ```python